Leif Larsson (speedway rider)

-Leif Larsson is a former international speedway rider from Sweden.
+Leif Ragnar Larsson (born 16 February 1938) is a former international Motorcycle speedway rider from Sweden.
+He earned 14 caps for the Sweden national speedway team.

 Speedway career

 Larsson reached the final of the Speedway World Championship in the 1965 Individual Speedway World Championship.
+He also earned 14 caps for the Sweden national speedway team.

 He rode in the top tier of British Speedway in 1962, riding for Ipswich Witches.